 For paper cups lined with PLA, there are only two options: throwing them in the trash bin or composting.
 Paper items that have been in contact with food stuffs cannot be recycled (e.g., the cardboard box from delivery pizza), and paper cups lined with PLA or plastic are also considered a contaminant in the paper recycling stream.
 Unfortunately, composting the PLA-lined paper cups suffer from the same drawbacks as PLA-based plastic: lack of collection for commercial composting facilities and slow decomposition in the backyard compost bin.

 So what is a person to do when confronted by all these confusing choices?
 If you are unable to reuse, recycle or compost the item, place it in the garbage.
 Otherwise, the items that could have been recycled (e.g., newspaper or milk jugs) will be labeled as contaminated and discarded.
-Alternately, use a glass, mug or other reusable container for your food and beverage needs and eliminate the disposal confusion.
+Alternately, use a glass, mug, or other reusable containers for your food and beverage needs and eliminate the disposal confusion.

 Latest posts by Sara Klink (see all)